A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity

-In the theory of rate-independent systems, one defines \emph{energetic solutions} as time evolutions satisfying two requirements: a global stability condition and an energy balance \cite[Definition 2.1.2]{mielke.roubicek}.
-These solutions are usually constructed by time discretizations considering piecewise constant functions defined by means of incremental minimization problems \cite[Subsection 2.1.2]{mielke.roubicek}.
-As mentioned in Section \ref{sec:static-setting}, for $h>0$ and $t \in [0,T]$ fixed, the functional $\mathcal{F}_h(t,\cdot)$ does not necessarily admit a minimum in $\mathcal{Q}_h$.
-Therefore, we consider instead a relaxed version of the incremental minimization problem for which solutions always exist.
-This has already been considered in \cite{mielke.roubicek.stefanelli} and \cite{mielke.stefanelli}.
+In the theory of rate-independent systems, one defines {energetic solutions} as time evolutions satisfying two requirements: a global stability condition and an energy-dissipation balance \cite[Definition 2.1.2]{mielke.roubicek}. {\MMM We recall below the definition for both the bulk model and the reduced model.